I meet with business owners both locally and internationally and share what I learn to help readers generate more income.

 Maybe you thought you'd use it more than you do.
 If this is the case perhaps it's time to look at other options which will allow you to keep the boat, but earn from it as well.

-Whether you are a liveaboard or a weekly/monthly/yearly user of your boat you'll find ideas here you may not have thought of before.
+Whether you're a liveaboard or a weekly/monthly/yearly user of your boat you'll find ideas here you may not have thought of before.
 Some of these will be better suited to some types and sizes of boats than others.
 Browse through and see which could turn your boat from a pain in your wallet into a pleasure craft again.

-1. Personalized Cruises
+1. Offer Personalized Cruises

 Many people would love to go cruising but don't want to go with the cattle brigade who go on the large cruise ships.
 There are free spirits who are looking for something different but worry about chartering one themselves.
 The trip could be for a few days to a couple of weeks depending on what your client wants to see and where they want to go.
 Some people may be thinking about buying a boat and want to get a feel for how life onboard would be.
 For these guests, tell them your honest opinion not a sugar coated version of life on a boat.
 They will appreciate it and can make their own decision to proceed or not.

-2. Fishing Cruises
+3. Lead Fishing Cruises

 Does your boat have the capability to be used as a fishing boat?
 This could be for larger groups or simply a couple.
 You have the option to make these trips as specialized as you want.
 It could be for a day, half day, or longer if there is ample accommodation on board.